appliedbits/draft-wendt-stir-certificate-transparency/draft-wendt-stir-certificate-transparency.md

 Submitters in the STI-CT framework are typically STI Certification Authorities (STI-CAs) or Subordinate Certification Authorities (STI-SCAs).
 These entities submit pre-certificates to the log as described in the APIs section.
 The returned Signed Certificate Timestamp (SCT) can then be used to construct the final STI certificate, which includes one or more SCTs.

-## STI-AS/STI-VS Clients
+## AS/VS Clients

-STI-AS and STI-VS services interact with SCTs and the underlying logs to ensure the authenticity and validity of telephone calls.
+AS and VS services interact with SCTs and the underlying logs to ensure the authenticity and validity of telephone calls.

-- STI-AS: The Authentication Service should validate the SCT by computing the signature input from the SCT data as well as the certificate and verifying the signature using the corresponding log's public key.
-STI-AS must reject SCTs whose timestamps are in the future.
+- AS: The Authentication Service should use valid certificates that contain SCT(s).
+The SCT(s) can be validated by computing the signature input from the SCT data as well as the certificate and verifying the signature using the corresponding log's public key.
+AS MUST reject SCTs whose timestamps are in the future.

-- STI-VS: The Verification Service receives the signed PASSporT token and verifies that the included SCTs match the corresponding STI certificate.
-STI-VS should reject Certificates that do not have SCT(s).
+- VS: The Verification Service receives the signed PASSporT token and verifies that the included SCTs in the certificate used to sign the PASSporT.
+VS MUST reject Certificates that do not have valid SCT(s) and fail PASSporT validation.

 ## Monitor